itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

 Unlike languages like C, C++, where developers have to take care of the memory management of their programs on their own, Java has feature of automatic memory management, called as **Garbage Collection**.

-Its a thread running in the background that looks into all the objects in the memory and find out objects that are not referenced by any part of the program.
-All these unreferenced objects are marked and deleted and space is reclaimed for allocation to other objects.
+Its a thread running in background that looks into all the objects in memory and find out that are not referenced by any part of the program to mark them for GC.
+All these marked Objects are deleted, and the space is reclaimed for allocation to other objects.

-Garbage Collection is Generational and we have **Young Generation**, where it is being referred to as minor Garbage Collection and **Old Generation**, where the full Garbage Collection happens.
+Garbage Collection is Generational, in **Young Generation**, minor Garbage Collection runs and in **Old Generation**, the full Garbage Collection runs.

-Full Garbage collection is more expensive in terms of resources, as deleting live objects from Old Generation requires more efforts and is slow, compared to deleting unreferenced objects from Young Generation.
+Full Garbage collection is more expensive in terms of resources, as deleting live objects from Old Generation requires more efforts and is slower, compared to deleting unreferenced objects from Young Generation.
+Therefore full GC's are **“Stop the World”** events because all application threads are stopped until the operation completes.

 #### Garbage Collection Types